The World’s Coolest Ice Hotels

 Lapland Hotels SnowVillage

-Game of Thrones fans should head above the Arctic Circle to Lapland Hotels SnowVillage, which is based on the stories and characters of the HBO drama and opens for the second time, in 2019.
-Sleep on a bed of ice or sit on a replica of the iron throne during your stay, then choose from either an ice restaurant or a warm restaurant for dining.
+Fans of mystery and mythology should head above the Arctic Circle to Lapland Hotels SnowVillage, where this year's theme is Arctic Illusions.
+Sleep on a bed of ice underneath a seemingly never-ending spiral or walk through The Matrix-inspired halls, then choose from either an ice restaurant or a warm restaurant for dining.
 Take shots at the bar from glasses made of ice after you’re done trekking through the wilderness on a husky safari.
 There’s also skiing, snowshoeing and ice sculpting classes (presumably so you can build your own hotel next year).

 Spending a night in an igloo has never been as comfortable as it is at Sorrisniva’s Igloo Hotel.
 The hotel, located in Norway, has been around since 1999 and now includes 26 bedrooms and four suites.
 There’s also an ice chapel for engaged couples and an ice bar for those looking to meet their special someone.
 Indulge in a morning sauna and breakfast after your sleep, or enjoy the outdoor Jacuzzi.
 The hotel is open through April, giving guests lots of time to jet north.
 Go dogsledding, ice fishing or make friends with the local reindeer during your stay.